-- Should the Concours participants be collectively engaged in a car caravan to the judging area, additional clean-up time shall be allotted at the discretion of the Concours Committee Chair or their representative. - Should rain occur during the Concours that stops before judging is completed, the CORSA Concours Chair or his representative may allow a brief period for entrants to dry off their vehicles. - Fingerprints or smudges which are the result of the judging process, or fresh bird droppings may be removed with the permission of and under the observation of a judge or other Concours Committee members.
+• Should the Concours participants be collectively engaged in a car caravan to the judging area, the clean-up time shall be a minimum of one-half hour after arrival and set-up.

+Should rain occur during the Concours that stops before judging is completed, the CORSA Concours Chair or his representative may allow a brief period for entrants to dry off their vehicles.
+Finger prints or smudges which are the result of the judging process, or fresh bird droppings may be removed with the permission of and under the observation of a judge or other Concours Committee member.

-No cleanup or other personal items are allowed in the vehicle, package areas, trunk, under seats, under the vehicle, or in the Concours judging and show field display areas.
+No cleanup or other personal items are allowed in the vehicle, in the glove box, ash trays, package areas, trunk, under seats, under the vehicle, or in the Concours judging and display areas.
+One item of luggage, used for the storage of cleanup items, will be permitted to be located near the vehicle, however.